rootwork/salsa-clave/README.md

 Salsa Clave is designed to increase usability and beauty in your Salsa pages.
 However, it does not ship with any defined CSS styles -- it simply gives you the tools to more easily apply your own.

-## How to use these files

-Salsa Clave has code that's designed to be read.
-Each script file is heavily commented, and includes functions that you can comment in or out to suit your needs.

-Perhaps most importantly, because Salsa Clave allows you to rewrite the wording on the forms, you'll want to determine what wording works for you, and change the code.

-Each script file corresponds to a different package in Salsa's suite.
-Currently, this includes:

-* **clave-advocacy.js**, for use with petitions and targeted actions
-* **clave-donations.js**, for use with the donations package
-* **clave-storefronts.js**, for use with the storefronts package
-* **clave-profile.js**, for use with the profile manager and unsubscribe form

-Currently there is not a script file for the events or chapter Salsa packages.
-The email package has no frontend display (outside of email) and therefore has no script file.

-**clave-core.js** is required for any use, and is a good place to start reading.

 ## Installation